flathub/flathub/README.md

 ## VLC dependency

-Since Netease Cloud Music depends on libvlc, this manafest is based on the manifest of VLC.
+Since Netease Cloud Music depends on libvlc whilch is the main part of vlc, Netease Cloud Music is based on org.videolan.VLC.